 - Residence Certificate

-A student is required to show a student identification.
+*Students applicants are required to show a student identification (ID).

-These documents are not required but it is better to have it with you when you apply for a credit card and show it to the person processing your application if she/he will ask them.
+These documents are not required, but it would be better to have them ready during the application.
+And you can show them to the person processing your application if she/he will ask them.

-- Passport – Your passport contains all the basic information that the bank needs.
+- Passport – Your passport contains information that a bank wants to check.
 It may also serve as your identification.

 - A short length of stay